-Kayo is the latest contender in the world of sports streaming but how does it compare to Foxtel and Foxtel Now?
+Kayo is the latest contender in the world of sports streaming, but how does it compare to Foxtel and Foxtel Now?
 Here's your Foxtel vs Kayo guide.

 It’s easy to get confused by the various ways Foxtel and Fox Sports are enabling sports fans to stream its collection of channels.
 It's quite the collection, too.
 There are eight Fox Sports channels (including one each dedicated to motorsport, rugby league, AFL and cricket), ESPN, beIN SPORTS, Racing.com and some (not all) Red Bull TV programming.
-There are now four different ways you can access these channels via a Foxtel affiliated service:
+There are now four different ways you can access these channels via a Foxtel-affiliated service:

-- And now you have the new Kayo Sports streaming app.
+- And now you have the Kayo Sports streaming app.
 This does away with the box altogether, providing a pure streaming service focused right in on sport.
-It provides a tip-of-the-spear feature-set and HD stream of all of Foxtel’s sports content, accessible through browsers and iOS and Android devices, as well as on your TV via Chromecast, Apple TV, Android TV, Telstra TV, Samsung TV and Sony Bravia TVs.
+It provides a tip-of-the-spear features set and HD stream of almost all of Foxtel’s sports content, accessible through browsers and iOS and Android devices, as well as on your TV via Chromecast, Apple TV, Android TV, Telstra TV, Samsung TV and Sony Bravia TVs.

 Are you a sports fan?

 So, if you love sport, but also love the Entertainment, Kids or Movie packs, don't dismiss Kayo completely.
 At $25 per month, it is cheaper than adding the Sport pack ($29 per month) to a Foxtel subscription.
 Plus there's now BINGE which allows you to get your Foxtel movies and entertainment hit from just $10/month.
 So it may still be worth your while as a secondary or supplementary service.
 It certainly won't cost you any additional money.

-The only other downside with choosing Kayo over Foxtel IQ, outside of the lack of non-sports content, is that it is capped to not exceed HD resolution.
-The latest Foxtel IQ4 box, on the other hand, allows for 4K resolution.
-While not all sports are filmed (or broadcast) in 4K, and you need a 4K TV to see the difference, you can’t argue against 4K being best way to watch sport on a screen.
+The only other downside with choosing Kayo over Foxtel iQ, outside of the lack of non-sports content, is that it is capped to not exceed HD resolution.
+The latest Foxtel iQ4 box, on the other hand, allows for 4K resolution.
+While not all sports are filmed (or broadcast) in 4K and you also need a 4K TV to see the difference, you can’t argue against 4K being the best way to watch sport on a screen.

 But there are a lot of “ifs” when it comes to 4K.
-If you are just someone who begrudgingly pays for the Pop or Entertainment packs just so you can access the Fox Sports content, then Kayo is quite simply a no-brainer.
-It provides all the same sports content in HD, but with a stack of additional features catered to sports fans and at less than half the price.
+If you are just someone who begrudgingly pays for Foxtel Plus just so you can access the Fox Sports content, then Kayo Sports is quite simply a no-brainer.
+It provides all the same sports content in HD, but with a stack of additional features catered to sports fans and at almost a third of the price.